 In a figurative sense STATIC TENSIONS stands for the fact that we live in times of global and local tensions.
 Personal, sociological, cultural, territorial and economic developments influence the individual and the society.
 STATIC TENSIONS, a well-known term in mechanics, describes the point at which material breaks.
 This can be interpreted as a situation when viewpoints become blurred.

 The images shown reflect the visual overload of the individual by intense black and white contrasts, photographic reduction and compaction of the motifs on site, and unusual perspectives.
 The absence of colour emphasizes the connections of these complex urban constructions, which are essential parts of human perception levels.
 Image pairs, which often seem to be very unconventional acting collages, highlight the confusion of senses.
 At first sight, it seems that the former has nothing to do with the latter, but it is the eye of the viewer, which holds these collages of perceptions together.

 STATIC TENSIONS is an example of how well-known urban traces can be found and interpreted.
 The images may not only engage people in the hidden beauty of their personal environment but also in the meaning of objects and media concepts of public spaces.
 Although there are no real people in the images, it is intriguing to recognize that man determines his entire environment.
 As a result, STATIC TENSIONS shows the transformation of everyday motifs into an art form, without losing their urban rawness.

-Currently the series contains 46 images [23 dyptichs], taken in Germany, Great Britain, Austria and Italy.
+Currently the series contains over 50 images [mostly dyptichs], taken in Germany, Denmark, Great Britain, Austria and Italy.